 Coffee is a drink brewed from the tropical and ground seeds of tropical evergreen origin.
 The tropical evergreen origin is mainly of African origin.
-The botanical name of the coffee is Coffea Arabica.
-There are other botanical species of coffee, C. Canephora.
-Coffee Arabica and C. Canephora are the two coffee names that are supplied all over the world.
-There are various other species of coffee around the world.
-Some people wonder what the scientific name of the coffee is.
+The botanical name of the coffee is Coffea arabica.
+There are more than 120 species of coffee around the world but out of them only two species are responsible for the production of coffee.
+Coffea arabica and C. canephora are the two coffee names that are supplied all over the world.
 It's one of the most common drinks which is a part of everyone's life.
-While going through this article, one will find out that the botanical name of the coffee is Coffea Arabica.
+While going through this article, one will find out details regarding the coffee plant and how the coffee is processed.

-Coffea Arabica is the botanical name for coffee.
-It is Coffea Arabica which is supplied all over the world.
-The Coffea Arabica bean is widespread, delicate, and vulnerable to pests.
-Coffea Arabica needs a subtropical climate to grow properly.
+Coffea arabica is the botanical name for coffee.
+It is Coffea arabica which is responsible for approximately 60-80% of coffee production all over the world.
+The Coffea arabica bean is widespread, delicate, and vulnerable to pests.
+It needs a subtropical climate to grow properly.
 It is a mild, flavorful, and aromatic brew of coffee.
-The coffee beans of Arabica are different from Robust, which is the main variety of coffee beans of Robusta.

 The process of production of coffee is complex and organised.
 There are two main processes in the production of coffee, the first step is the processing of green coffee, and the second step is the processing of the bean.
 Here you will find the various steps involved in the processing of green coffee.